-EBSCOhost provides a number of accessibility features to allow users to navigate and interact with the Web site.
+EBSCOhost provides several accessibility features to allow users to navigate the website.

-- Access Key 2 – Jump to the Search tool.
+- Access Key + 2 – Jump to the Search box

 - Begin typing your keywords into search box.